-11. Charge to Income in the Event of Release of Escrow Shares.
-At the time of the Company's initial public offering, and as a condition of effectiveness of the offering in Pennsylvania, the Pennsylvania Securities Commission required that Mr. Jensen (as well as the other Directors and executive officers of the Company) place all of his Common Stock in escrow.
-Unless certain share prices are attained for the Common Stock or the Company attains certain earnings per share prior to June 30, 1998, a maximum of 4,365,000 shares of Common Stock owned by Mr. Jensen and which are held in escrow will be cancelled.
-If the Company attains certain earning thresholds or the Company's Common Stock attains certain prices required for the release of certain shares of Common Stock currently held in escrow and which are subject to cancellation, such release will require the Company to recognize additional compensation expense.
+If the Company attains the aforementioned earning thresholds or the Company's Common Stock attains the aforementioned prices required for the release of certain shares of Common Stock currently held in escrow and which are subject to cancellation, such release will require the Company to recognize additional compensation expense.
 In the event such shares are released, they will be considered outstanding for purposes of calculating per share information concerning the Company.
 Accordingly, the Company will, in the event of the release of such Common Stock, recognize during the period in which the earning thresholds are met or such per share prices obtained, what could be a substantial charge that would have the effect of substantially increasing the Company's loss or reducing or eliminating earnings, if any, at such time.
 Such charge will not be deductible for income tax purposes.
 Although the amount of compensation expense recognized by the Company will not affect the Company's total shareholders' equity or cash flow, it may have a depressive effect on the market price of the Company's securities.
-If the required earnings threshold was achieved at September 30, 1996, the compensatory charge to the Company's operations during the three months ended September 30, 1996 would have been \$1,746,000 (assuming the fair market value approximated \$.40 per share on September 30, 1996).
+If the required earnings threshold was achieved at December 31, 1996, the compensatory charge to the Company's operations during the six months ended December 31, 1996 would have been \$1,746,000 (assuming the fair market value approximated \$.40 per share on December 31, 1996).
 This charge would not have affected the Company's cash flow or total shareholders' equity.
-The net loss per share of Common Stock would have been (\$.16).
+The net loss per share of Common Stock would have been (\$.21).
 See "Principal Shareholders - Escrow and Cancellation Arrangements."